-The following outline indicates the minimum amount of information that should appear in your report.
+The following outline indicates the minimum amount of information that should be handed in with your report.
+These sections must be stapled in the order that they appear in this outline.
 On occasion it may be necessary to include additional information in the report.
-All reports must be type written.